Generalized quiver varieties and triangulated categories: The Stratification functor of affine quiver varieties

 We show that under the stratification functor $KK$, the degeneration order on strata corresponds to the order on objects of $\proj \cp$.
-Note that in the case that $\ct $ is $\cp$ condition one is satisfied by Lemma \ref{lemma: tilde P}, but the second condition is not satisfied.
+Note that in the case that $\ct $ is $\cp$ condition $(1)$ is satisfied by Lemma \ref{lemma: tilde P}, but the condition $(2)$ is not satisfied.
 Hence the order of \cite{JensenSuZimmermann05a} is only a preorder.
-But it will follow from the next Theorem that the preorder defines in fact a partial order on the objects of $\proj \cp$. \begin{theorem} Under the stratification functor the degeneration order among the strata of $\cm_0(w)$ corresponds to the degeneration order of the triangulated category $\proj \cp$. \end{theorem} \begin{proof} Let $M$ and $M'$ be two elements in $\cm_0(w)$ belonging to the strata $ \cm^{reg}_0(v,w)$ and $ \cm_0^{reg}(v', w)$ respectively.
-Let us assume that $KK(M) \le KK(M')$ in the degeneration order of \cite{JensenSuZimmermann05a}.
+But it will follow from the next Theorem that the preorder defines in fact a partial order on the objects of $\proj \cp$. \begin{theorem} If $Q$ is of Dynkin type, the degeneration order among the strata of $\cm_0(w)$ corresponds to the degeneration order of the triangulated category $\proj \cp$. \end{theorem} \begin{proof} Let $M$ and $M'$ be two elements in $\cm_0(w)$ belonging to the strata $ \cm^{reg}_0(v,w)$ and $ \cm_0^{reg}(v', w)$ respectively.
+Let us assume that $KK(\res M) \le KK(\res M')$ in the degeneration order of \cite{JensenSuZimmermann05a}.
 We will show that $v(x) \le v'(x)$ for all $x\in \cR_0-\cS_0$.

 We suppose there is a triangle

 for some $Z \in \proj \cp$.